-BUS665 Unleashing and Sustaining Innovation in Organizations 3 credits inertia and resistance to change or relegate themselves to mediocrity and possibly extinction.
+BUS665 Unleashing and Sustaining Innovation in Organizations 3 credits

-The sweeping waves of technological breakthroughs supplemented by geopolitical and social changes, undermine the rigidity and viability of corporate structures, and usher in a new era of innovation and opportunities.
-The overall scope of this course consists of the analysis and evaluation of how organizations either adapt to or flourish under the constraints of bureaucratic
+The sweeping waves of technological breakthroughs supplemented by emerging markets, cross-industry and cross-sector research & sharing, geopolitics, and world-wide social & economic changes, undermine the rigidity and viability of corporate structures as we know them, and usher in a new era of innovation and opportunities.
+The overall scope of this course will be wide and varied, looking at all areas of Innovation in organizations, with the main focus of how to unleash and sustain innovation within our organizations.
+The course contains a 7-step-process for jump starting one's organizational growth engine through innovation.